imjacobclark/asm/src/bare_metal/README.md

 These examples are designed to be run without a pre-exsisting Linux kernel/OS.
 They directly access/store memory and are unsafe to be run in a typical OS environment.
 You will require a machine with the ARM toolchain to compile these examples.

+These examples are well commented to explain what is happening throughout.

 Nothing within this repository is useful for anything other than research/education purposes.

 Based on [Baking Pi – Operating Systems Development](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/)